Moe-hacker/ce-lang/README.md

        `.          /:::::::<
          '-.____. /::::::::::<

+"Abstraction turns reality into a black box."
+"When the black box springs a leak, out comes Cthulhu."

 We trust you have received the usual lecture from cwte project.
 It usually boils down to these three things: